 Boat Reg.
 Numbers →

-Here are Ontario's public boat launches — updated 2026.
-Lake Erie, Lake Ontario, Georgian Bay, Lake Simcoe, Rideau Canal, and the Trent-Severn Waterway.
-Hours, fees, and trailer access notes included.
+Ontario's complete 2026 guide to public boat launches — Lake Erie, Lake Ontario, Georgian Bay, Lake Simcoe, Rideau Canal, and the Trent-Severn Waterway.
+Exact hours, fees, trailer limits, and call-ahead numbers before you leave the driveway.

-Ramps are seasonally gated, flood-closed, and sometimes just locked because the municipality forgot to update the website.
+Ramps are seasonally gated, flood-closed, and sometimes locked because the municipality forgot to update their website.
+A wasted day on a gravel road — with guests in the truck — is avoidable.
 Call ahead.
-Every time. — Especially spring (high water) and fall (ramp pullout).
-5 things to check before you go →
+Every time.
+Especially spring (high water) and fall (ramp pullout).
+5 questions to ask before you go →

 250+